pForest: In-Network Inference with Random Forests: Implementation

-\paragraph{\textit{Inference in the data plane}} The data plane component consists of about 1500 lines of \PPPP{16} code (for a random forest of 32 trees with maximum depth 10).
-This code runs in the behavioral model~\cite{bmv2} and we tested it using Mininet~\cite{mininet}.
+\myitem{Inference in the data plane} The data plane component consists of about 1500 lines of \PPPP{16} code (for an $\RF$ of 32 trees with maximum depth 10).
+This code runs in the behavioral model~\cite{bmv2}, and we tested it using Mininet~\cite{lantzNetworkLaptopRapid2010}\footnote{Currently, the bmv2 implementation does not support classification for offline flows, \ie after timeout.}.